 In Figure 3 we compare the performance of the optimal on-line algorithm with the heuristic algorithms previously explained.
 The average is obtained generating 500 different channel state trajectories for each value of the window constraint from 16 to 76.
 It can be noticed that the optimal off-line policy is obviously a lower bound.
 The best performance possible is represented by the optimal on-line policy which turns out to be very close to the ideal performance of the system represented by the lower bound.
 When K is large, the performance of the stopping-time heuristics is very close to the optimum since the probability of collision between the calculated optimal stopping times is low.
 A worse performance is expected when the probability of collision increases, namely when the time window constraint is shorter.
 In this case, the strategies to solve collisions characterize the heuristics' sub-optimality.
-Notice that the performance of OptStop Max and Opt-Stop Dyn is very good even when the deadline is small.
+Notice that the performance of OptStop Max is very good even in the short term.
 However the performance of OptStop Rand worsens but this is not surprising for a policy where collisions are randomly solved instead of choosing the best channel.

 Let us focus now on a single channels' state trajectory for the previous setting.
 The scenario consists of K = 24 time slots.
-In Figures 4, 5 and 6 we compare the transmission schedule obtained by the optimal on-line policy and the two heuristics OptStop Max and OptStop Rand.
-On each figure the line representing the threshold between saving or consuming energy and the sequence of best channels among those associated to the remaining users are reported.
+In Figures 4, 5 and 6 we compare the transmission schedule obtained by the optimal on-line policy and the two heuristics.
+On each figure the line representing the threshold between saving or consuming energy is reported.
 Notice that the two heuristics have exactly the same threshold, since it is calculated in the same way (optimal stopping time strategy), and the difference in the policies is determined by the way collisions are solved.
 While OptStop Max solves collisions transmitting on the best channel among those eligible to be served, the OptStop Rand chooses randomly.
 At each time slot, all those users whose channel is above the threshold are eligible to be served: in the case of the optimal on-line policy and OptStop Max the user with the best channel is selected; in the case of OptStop Rand the user to serve is randomly selected.
 If all the channels associated with the remaining users are under the threshold no user is served.
 Note that, since OptStop Rand does not serve the user with the best channel among those eligible to be served, we show the quality of the used channel in Figure 6, which may not be the best one (only whenever no user is served the best channel is shown).
 It can be noticed that OptStop Rand immediately under performs at the first time slot where it does not transmit using the best channel.

-Finally notice, that the threshold of the optimal online policy is a function of the number of the remaining users and this intrinsically forces the system to respect the delay constraint, thereby, serving all the users by the short term deadline.
+Finally notice, that the threshold of the optimal on-line policy is a function of the number of the remaining users and this intrinsically forces the system to respect the delay constraint, thereby, serving all the users by the short term deadline.
 In contrast, the threshold of the two heuristics is calculated for each user in isolation.
 While this leads to an easier pre-computation phase it may lead to situations in which there are not enough slots remaining to exploit the channel variation over time.
-To satisfy the deadline constraint, if the residual time in terms of number of time slots is equal to the number of remaining users, the threshold is no longer considered and a greedy service is applied.
+To satisfy the deadline constraint, if the residual time in terms of time slots is equal to the number of remaining users, the threshold is no longer considered and a greedy service is applied.
 In Figure.
 6, this can be observed for the policy OptStop Rand in the last two time slots.